alexbecker/prompt-injection/paper.typ

 = Detection Approach

+Because we are interested in _successful_ prompt injections, we consider not only the user input but the generated response (which determines whether the injection is successful).
 Our intuition for detecting successful prompt injections is to compare how the user prompt influences the response when the rule is present versus when it is not.
 In order to minimize changes in the grammatical structure of the prompt and avoid introducing changes due to the positional encoding, rather than deleting rules entirely we replace them with specially constructed _null rules_ of the same length#footnote[During the initial analysis